-I am pleased to forward to you the 2009 edition of Crime in Idaho which is the compilation of Uniform Crime Reporting data supplied by Idaho's law enforcement agencies at the local and state levels.

-Contained in this publication is information about the nature and volume of crime in our State.
-The document's accuracy continues to be dependent upon the information provided by the contributors.

-Statistical information depicts offenses reported to law enforcement after confirmation of a call for service or a complaint clearly indicating the commission of a crime.
-However, it does not reflect dispositions by a coroner, prosecutor, or court.
+The report is a compilation of Uniform Crime Reporting data supplied by Idaho's law enforcement agencies at the local and state levels.
+It contains information about the nature and volume of crime in Idaho.
+The statistical information depicts offenses reported to law enforcement after confirmation of a call for service or a complaint clearly indicating the commission of a crime.
+The report's accuracy is dependent upon the information provided by the contributors and does not include the disposition by a coroner, prosecutor, or court.